(Photo from the launch of Egni PV Co-operative at the Dove Workshops, Banwen, )

 Egni raised £170,000 to install Solar Panels on three community buildings and 2 schools.
 It is anticipated that this will collectively help save around £6-8,000 a year on these buildings’ electricity bills.

-Renew Wales were there from the very start, with Renew Wales Co-ordinator, Dan McCallum developing the project and making it the success it is today.
-The main benefit was that Renew Wales gave Dan the time to get together a group of interested organisations from across the South Wales Valleys.
+Renew Wales were there from the very start, with one of their co-ordinators, Dan McCallum developing the project with the main benefit being that Renew Wales gave him the time to get together a group of interested organisations from across the South Wales Valleys.
 He was then able to draw on mentoring support to carry out energy surveys on the buildings involved, advice and support on developing the share offer as well as some support developing the Egni website.

-For further information on Egni and to see how much energy they are generating please visit their website.
+For further information on Egni and to see an up to date figure about how much energy they are generating please visit their website.